dsplay/covid19-ds-panel/README.md

 ## How to Use

-Just copy & paste the panel URL in your Digital Signage software, or even in a web browser.
+Just copy & paste the panel URL into your Digital Signage software, or even in a web browser.

-> If you don't have a Digital Signage software consider using [DSPLAY - Digital Signage](https://dsplay.tv)
+> If you don't have a Digital Signage software, consider using [DSPLAY - Digital Signage](https://dsplay.tv)

 ### Global Panel